Tooth Extraction Care

 5. Drink Room Temperature Drinks

 Drinking hot or cold liquids can sometimes make the spot hurt.
-To avoid this pain, be sure to drink liquids at room temperature.
+To avoid this type of discomfort, be sure to drink liquids at room temperature.

 6. Ice Your Face